Ketamine for Severe Anxiety

 Ketamine Destroys the Ego

-At Klarisana, we recommend an initial series of six ketamine infusions spaced out over two to four weeks to treat the mental health conditions.
-Each infusion is one hour long and patients are infused in private rooms with a Klarisana staff member in attendance the entire time.
-We progressively increase the dose of ketamine over the course of the infusions to help patients enter a powerful transpersonal and mystical space that we call the Psychotropic Therapeutic Response.
-The Induction Series is a very dynamic process because who you are in terms of how you see yourself and your relationship to the world changes between each infusion.
+At Klarisana, we recommend an initial series of six ketamine sessions spaced out over two to four weeks to treat the mental health conditions.
+Each session is about one hour long and patients receive treatment in a private room.
+A Klarisana staff member monitors the patient throughout the entire experience.
+We progressively increase the dose of ketamine over the course of the Induction Series to help patients enter a powerful transpersonal and mystical space that we call the Psychotropic Therapeutic Response.
+The Induction Series is a very dynamic process because who you are in terms of how you see yourself and your relationship to the world changes between each session.
 This is a very disruptive concept in western medicine because the space in which we are operating synthesizes evidence-based pharmacologic treatment with a shamanistic element of guiding our patients through a profound mystical experience.
 We increase our doses safely but aggressively to maximize this experience.
 Unlike some of our competitors, we try to avoid using any benzodiazepines (Valium etc.) that would cause our patients to not remember this transformative experience.

 ”Our Anxiety Does Not Empty Tomorrow of Its Sorrows, But Only Empties Today Of Its Strengths.CH Spurgeon